-Students who live in Residence I will live with other students enrolled at NYU Paris, have kitchen and bathroom facilities in the room, and will receive support from live-in resident assistants.
+Students who live in Residence I will live with other students enrolled at NYU Paris and have kitchen and bathroom facilities in the room.

 Located within the Cité Internationale Universitaire de Paris, Residence II offers single rooms to NYU students and houses local French and international students enrolled in the French university system.
 Each room has a private bathroom, kitchens are shared with other residents of the building.

 Students who live in homestays must understand that NYU does not control these units.
-Rather, NYU Paris puts students in contact with independent Parisian hosts who have rented to NYU students in the past and are willing to rent space on a short-term basis.
+Rather, NYU Paris works with well established homestay agency that puts students in contact with independent Parisian hosts who have rented to NYU students in the past and are willing to rent space on a short-term basis.
 NYU Paris has no financial relationship with hosts/home owners.
 NYU Paris receives no financial gain in exchange.

-The NYU Paris housing coordinator serves as an intermediary between the residence manager, property owners, and students.
+The NYU Paris residence life coordinator serves as an intermediary between the residence manager, property owners, and students.
 All accommodations have been visited and approved by NYU Paris staff.

 Students who live in homestays will live in neighborhoods in all twenty arrondissements of Paris and its immediate suburbs.
 Average commute time from student housing to the NYU Paris academic center and Parisian universities ranges from 30 to 50 minutes.